 We welcome you to our magical sculpture trail and pottery shop.
 The sculpture trail is open daily to the public.
-Our pottery shop is open Wed – Saturdays from 11-5 or by appointment.
+Our pottery shop is open Thursday – Sunday from 10-4 or by appointment.
 There is ample parking on the driveway.
 The Sculpture Trail entrance is just across from the driveway on Marion’s Way.
 We look forward to your visit!

 We are located at 16 Marion’s Way in Chilmark.
 Marion’s Way is off of Middle Line Road which is off of Tabor House Road (where the Chilmark Landfill is).

 If you come from VH up State Road, you would go right on North Road, pass Tea Lane on the left, pass the firehouse on the right, pass the North Tabor Farm Road and the farm stand on your left, and then turn left onto TABOR HOUSE ROAD.
 Middle Line Road is the first left off of Tabor House Road.
 It is alongside the dump.
 It is a dirt road, though the entrance is paved.
 The name of the road is on a large rock.
 There is a Landbank sign as well for Middle Ridge Trail.
 If you get to the landfill you’ve gone a bit too far.

 Marion’s Way is the FIRST RIGHT off of Middle Line Road.
 Go down Middle Line Road at least a mile.
 You’ll pass Molly’s Lane on the left.
 It looks like the road forks, Molly’s lane is so large, and the sign for Molly’s Lane is on a boulder to the right of Molly’s lane, in between the two roads.
 Continue right on Middle Line Road (passing the boulder on your left) and the next right is Marion’s Way.
 Our home is the first left off of Marion’s Way.